Frequently Asked Questions

 When you first arrive, our office staff will welcome you and ask you to complete intake forms.
-These will provide us with helpful information about your medical condition to enable the physiotherapist to make a well-informed evaluation.
+These forms will provide us with helpful information about your medical condition to enable the physiotherapist to make a well-informed evaluation.

-You will then be shown to a private room or cubicle where your therapist will review your medical history and particulars about your injury in order to do an assessment.
+You will then be shown to a private room or cubicle where your therapist will review your medical history and particulars about your injury in order to perform an assessment.
 Pelvic floor appointments are always conducted in fully private, closed-door rooms.

-Your therapist will follow this assessment with treatment, exercises if applicable, and education regarding your rehabilitation.
+Your physiotherapist will follow this assessment with treatment, exercises if applicable, and education regarding your rehabilitation.
 You will be instructed as to what type of activities should be undertaken during your recovery stage, and what is expected of you between treatments in order to achieve the most benefit (i.e. rest and/or exercise, heat and/or ice, and approximately how long you will need to come for treatment).

 How many visits can I have?